EthanPlant/ExedoBot/README.md

 `!serverinfo` - Gives information about the server.

+`!uptime` - Gives the bot's uptime.

 `!userinfo [@user]` - Gives info about a given user.
 If none is given it gives info about the sender.

+`!version` - Gives the current version of the bot.

 # Feature Requests: